 Can be cumbersome

 This drawback is shared with all double strollers, even the lighter umbrella ones.
 The reality is that any vehicle designed to carry two people (however small they may be) is going to be fairly big.

 No rough terrain models

-They are less comfortable for the older child
+They’re less comfortable for the older child

 If your older child is very young and isn’t confident on her feet, then she’ll want to sit down a lot.
 Just bear in mind that the bench seat will not be as comfortable as a ‘proper’ stroller seat.
-If you think this may be a problem, then you are probably looking for some type of double stroller.
+If you think this could be a problem, then you could probably use a double stroller.

 Sit and stand strollers are a clever and welcome addition to the overall family of strollers.
-They have been designed to work for families who have two children with a large age gap (eg, 2.5 years or more).
+They’ve been designed to work for families who have two children with a large age gap (eg, 2.5 years or more).